mislav/blog/js/_posts/2010-05-07-semicolons.markdown

 Here are some other whitespace-sensitive languages that you might have heard about:

-* Ruby — removing or adding extra spaces from certain expressions can change their meaning
+* Ruby — messing with spaces in expressions with operators and method calls can break the code
 * Python — duh.
 * HTML — see notes about [Kangax's HTML minifier][html]
 * [Haml templates][haml]

-Whitespace can, and often is, part of the (markup) language.
+Of course, there's no need for minification on the server-side.
+I made this list for the sake of the following argument: Whitespace can, and often is, part of the (markup) language.
 It's not necessarily a bad thing.

 ## <q>It's good coding style</q>

-This reason is found it these variants, too:
+Also heard as:

 * <q>It's good to have them for the sake of consistency</q>
 * <q>[JSLint][] will complain</q>
-* [Douglas Crockford says so.][crockford]
+* <q>[Douglas Crockford says so.][crockford]</q>

-This is another way of expression the "everybody else is doing it" notion and is used by people during online discussion in the (rather common) case of a lack of arguments.
+This is another way of expressing the "everybody else is doing it" notion and is used by people during online discussion in the (rather common) case of a lack of arguments.

-Also, I don't think you people are listening to Crockford all that much.
-He says "four spaces", and yet:

-* jQuery: tabs
-* Prototype.js: 2 spaces
-* Mootools: tabs
+My advice on JSLint: don't use it.
+Why would you use it?
+If you believed that it helps you have less bugs in your code, here's a newsflash; only people can detect and solve software bugs, not tools.
+So instead of tools, get more people to look at your code.

-Guess what?
-Communities around different projects are *different*.
-And that's just how it should be.
+Douglas Crockford also says "four spaces", and yet most popular JavaScript libraries are set in either tabs or two spaces.
+Communities around different projects are *different*, and that's just how it should be.
+As I've said before: let *people* and yourself shape your coding style, not some single person or tool.

+You might notice that in this article I'm not telling you *should* be semicolon-free.
+I'm just laying out concrete evidence that you *can* be.
+The choice should always be yours.

 As for *coding styles*, they exist so code is more readable and easier to understand for a group of people in charge of working on it.
-Think deeply about if you really believe that semicolons actually improve the readability of your code.
+Think deeply if semicolons actually improve the readability of your code.
+What improves it the most is whitespace—indentation, empty lines to separate blocks, spaces to pad out expressions—and good variable and function naming.
+Look at some [obfuscated code][ugly]; there are semicolons in there.
+Does it help readability?
+No, but what would really help is a lot of whitespace and original variable names.

 ## <q>Semicolon insertion bites back in return statements</q>